 Sometimes on this blog, I refer to “The Path”.

-The Path also takes us over time from the bottom towards the top of Maslow’s pyramid.
+The Path also takes us over time from the bottom to the top of Maslow’s pyramid.

 The Path helps explain progress; linking people and times that are so different they seem worlds apart.